benbalter/benbalter.github.com/talks.md

 permalink: /talks/
 ---

-Slides (and recordings) from some of the talks I've given over the years.
+Slides (and recordings) from some of the talks I’ve given over the years.
 Have a suggestion?
-[I'd love to hear it](https://github.com/benbalter/talks/issues).
+[I’d love to hear it](https://github.com/benbalter/talks/issues).

 ### Collaboration and open source